Pregnant bulldog needing C-section abandoned in baby pool behind elementary school - NewsBreak

 RICHMOND, Va. ( WRIC ) – A pregnant bulldog was abandoned in a baby pool beside a dumpster behind an elementary school Wednesday, according to Richmond Animal Care and Control (RACC).

-The pregnant dog was found at 5:30 p.m. behind Norrell Elementary School in Richmond, Virginia.Fish rain from the sky in eastern Texas town as storms moved through
+The pregnant dog was found at 5:30 p.m. behind Norrell Elementary School in Richmond, Virginia.Fauci: Arguments against vaccinating kids don’t ‘make any sense’

 According to RACC, bulldogs’ anatomy requires them to have C-sections since they cannot typically reproduce on their own.